GarrettBoggs/DethWarz/README.md

     **User can Log in**

     * Example input: UserName: Bob Password: Bob
-    * Example output: User is logged into Binder
+    * Example output: User is logged into DethBattle

     **User can select the winner of a Dethbattle**